Greek-style lemon orzo salad with cucumbers, feta, lemon, and lots of herbs like parsley and mint, fresh-tasting and perfect for the summer days.

 German Noodle Salad – Noodle salad with peas, gherkins, and a creamy dressing, this is one of the most popular potluck German pasta salads in our region.

 - 1 tablespoon parsley, chopped

 - Cook the orzo pasta according to the packet's instructions.
-Drain, let cool for a few minutes, place in a bowl and mix with the olive oil until lightly coated.
+Drain, let cool for a few minutes, place in a bowl, and mix with the olive oil.

 - Deseed and chop the cucumber.
 Add to the pasta bowl together with the herbs, feta, and lemon zest.
 Add lemon juice to taste and keep what is left, you might want to add some more of it to the salad just before serving.